Goodlinux/zipsme/README.md

   Launch the container, and modify the environments variables to full fill your Database Name, User and Password and the others parameters

+ You can change variables creating before the container in the DockerFile, then create the container docker build -t containername .
  in Dockerfie or when you run the container, you can parameter things to be able to connect to your Mysql Sgbd (personaly I use Mariadb)

 # ENV VARIABLES

  DB_USER=Data Base Username
  DB_PASSWORD=Data Base Password
  DB_NAME=Name Of Base
-  DB_SERVER=Url of the Database server ex : 192.168.110.55:3306 o r localhost:3306
+ DB_SERVER=Url of the Database server ex : 192.168.110.55:3306 or localhost:3306
  SITE_NAME=Name of you website
  SITE_URL=Url to access to your Site ex : http://go/ or https://My.Personal.Dns/
  ZIPSME_ADMIN_USER=Name of the user to administrate your zipsme site
  ZIPSME_ADMIN_PASSWORD=Password to administrate your zipsme site
  TZ=Europe/Paris

  # First Launch
   When your conatiner is alive and the envoronments variable are ok,